by Richard M. Morgan & Loraine M. DiSalvo

 - The Executor handles the probate and estate administration processes after your death, if there are any assets which need to be distributed under your Will.
 This is a relatively short term position.
 If the Will provides for assets to be distributed to any trusts, the Trustee appointed will eventually take over.

 - The Guardian will take custody of any minor child or children who survive you (if the children’s other parent is not still living), and effectively acts as a replacement parent.

 - A Conservator is appointed to take care of any assets which may pass to a minor child outright; if you have a well-drafted estate plan which provides for trusts to be created for minor children, a conservator may not be needed, unless the children already have assets in their names before your death

 As part of developing an estate plan, it is critical to consider fiduciary selection issues and select appropriate nominees for the various fiduciary roles.
 We at Morgan & DiSalvo have lots of experience in helping our clients think about these issues.
-We also have additional materials which discuss fiduciary roles and fiduciary selection.
-To request further information on these issues, or to schedule a meeting with us to review your current fiduciary choices and consider any necessary or desirable changes, please do not hesitate to contact us at (678) 720-0750 or by e-mail to email@example.com.
+To schedule a meeting with us to review your current fiduciary choices and consider any other estate planning related changes, please do not hesitate to contact us at (678) 720-0750 or by e-mail to firstname.lastname@example.org.